DevExpress/devextreme-documentation/concepts/70 Data Binding/03 Update Data/20 Local Array/05 Vue.md

 Ensure that one- or two-way binding is used to bind the **dataSource** option to the array.
 Then, use <a href="http://www.w3schools.com/js/js_array_methods.asp" target="_blank">standard methods</a> to change the array.
-This updates the widget automatically.
+This updates the UI component automatically.

     <!-- tab: App.vue -->
     <template>